Show simple item record

 dc.identifier.urihttps://hdl.handle.net/2123/28495

 dc.description.abstractResource allocation in firms is often done in relative terms.
 Allocations to each project or, in the case of multibusiness firms, business segments are not made independently but through comparisons among the options.
 In that context, it becomes particularly important to identify the organizational factors that might influence those processes, as well as the mechanisms that create that influence.
 In this article, we investigate one of those potential factors—the size of a business segment relative to the rest of the organization—and two possible accounts.
 One is a naive tendency to spread out allocations evenly over the firm’s segments that would cause managers to relatively ignore differences in size and favor smaller segments over larger ones, holding other variables constant.
 The second is a tendency to direct larger allocation to the segments with the most political power and clout within the organization, which would normally favor larger segments, as those generally possess more influence.
 We investigate these competing hypotheses in a cross-section of firms to conclude that both mechanisms are partially at play.
 We find that both the smallest and the largest of segments are favored in the capital allocation process.
-Moreover, we find that the segment’s growth and profitability as well as corporate management ownership of the company moderate those effects.en_AU
+Moreover, we find that the segment’s growth and profitability as well as corporate management ownership of the company moderate those effects.en

-dc.publisherSAGE Publications Incen_AU
+dc.publisherSAGE Publications Incen

-dc.relation.ispartofJournal of Managementen_AU
+dc.relation.ispartofJournal of Managementen

-dc.subjectBehavioral strategyen_AU
+dc.subjectBehavioral strategyen

-dc.subjectCognitive perspectivesen_AU
+dc.subjectCognitive perspectivesen

-dc.subjectOrganizational power and politicsen_AU
+dc.subjectOrganizational power and politicsen

-dc.subjectResource allocation/managementen_AU
+dc.subjectResource allocation/managementen

 dc.identifier.doi10.1177/0149206316685855